Straight Outta Syria: Meet the young refugee rappers with a message

 The often unbearable existence of a Syrian refugee drives some to unthinkable acts.

-One village in Lebanon is hosting more Syrian refugees than the entire United States
+One village in Lebanon hosts as many Syrian refugees as the entire United States

 Lebanon is currently home to well more than a million Syrian refugees.

 A deadly sandstorm is sweeping across the Middle East